tomatofoo/obj-viewer/README.md

-# obj-viewer (WIP)
+# obj-viewer
 An OBJ file viewer that uses software rasterization.
+Texture support is planned, but not yet implemented.

+## Features
+- Supports OBJ files with convex faces up to four vertices (most models)
+- Flat shading using dot product lighting

 ## Usage
 Drag an OBJ file to the app window.
 The program will open the file.